Article 1 – Name and Seat

 All member associations shall provide the General Assembly with a profile of their membership, names and contact details of their association’s officers, the General Assembly members appointed by the member organisation, and a summary of their major activities.
 These reports will be included in the minutes of the annual General Assembly meeting.
 The VP communication is responsible for preparing and circulating a newsletter once a year.

 Article 10 – International Conferences

 - An international conference of the Federation shall be held at least every two years.

-- At each conference a host association will be responsible for the finances, the physical location and domestic arrangements as approved by the Executive Committee and Council.
+- At each conference a host association will be responsible for the finances, the physical location and domestic arrangements as approved by the Executive Committee and General Assembly.

 - Rules with respect to profit and losses of international conferences are included in Appendix 3.

 - The Federation publishes a Newsletter to be circulated to the members.
 The newsletter will be published at least once a year.
 The VP of communication or another Executive Committee member designated by the Executive Committee will be in charge.